tansive/tansive/README.md

 ## 🎬 See it in Action

+If you are using tools like Cursor, Copilot, Claude, etc with MCP servers, [read this article](https://docs.tansive.io/blog/implementing-defense-prompt-injection-attacks-mcp) on how Tansive can be used to defend against Prompt Injection vulnerabilities and inappropriate agent action by configuring use-case or role-based filters.

-Below are examples showing how Tansive enforces policies and protects sensitive data:
+Below examples show how Tansive enforces policies and protects sensitive data:

 **What you'll see**